pubudubandara/RoleAI/README.md

 - API keys are encrypted at rest using AES‑GCM
 - Choose the saved model to use for chat; the backend uses either the global key or the selected model’s key

-## Common issues and troubleshooting

-- PostgreSQL Large Object error (CLOB/LOB):
-  - Chat messages are stored in a `TEXT` column to avoid LOB auto‑commit issues.
-  - If you previously created tables with a LOB column, migrate with:

-    ```sql
-    ALTER TABLE chat_messages_v2
-      ALTER COLUMN content TYPE TEXT;
-    ```

-- CORS/auth issues from frontend to backend:
-  - Ensure the frontend sends the `Authorization: Bearer <token>` header.
-The project’s API clients were updated to include it.

-- Session/message not persisting under chat ID:
-  - Frontend passes `sessionId` to the backend; user messages are persisted first, then AI replies are stored with the same `sessionId`.

 ## Development notes

 - Monorepo with separate backend/frontend; run both during development